uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 ## Notes

-Published source code is not 100% functional.
-If you want it to work [contact us](https://discord.gg/xod)
+Published source code is not functional.
+Release is coming soon.

 ## Features
 - 3 Aimbot Modes